jimliu2/document/README.md

     2. Operations of Virtual Media
         * After `Choose File`, click `Start` to start VM network service
-        * After clicking `Start`, you will see a new USB device on HOST OS
+        * After clicking `Start` and connect J2009 to your HOST, you will see a new USB device on HOST OS
         * If you want to stop this service, just click `Stop` to stop VM network service.

 **Maintainer**